As an Amazon Associate I earn from qualifying purchases.

-Salmon and cucumber are a classic combination that sometimes gets overlooked, possibly because you see it most in the cooking of Scandinavia and Eastern Europe.
+Salmon with cucumber are a classic combination that sometimes gets overlooked, possibly because you see it most in the cooking of Scandinavia and Eastern Europe.
 That’s basically where I got the inspiration for this recipe, in a great book of Austrian cooking by Chef Kurt Gutenbrunner called Neue Cuisine: The Elegant Tastes of Vienna: Recipes from Cafe Sabarsky, Wallse, and Blaue Gans.

 Wherever cucumber goes it cools the food it hangs out with.
 In the case of salmon, cucumber tames a lot of the richness and punch of good wild fish, which has way more depth of flavor than the farmed Atlantic stuff.
 This is especially so with kings and sockeyes, which are the most assertive of all salmon.